Ntopo1/Using-Logs-to-Help-You-Track-Down-Issues-in-Windows-and-Linux/README.md

 <br />
 <br />
 <h3>Conclusion:</h3>
-<p >This was a fun way of seeing our code in action and how the logic and indentation of your code have a big impact on the results.
-That's it for day 6.</p>
+<p >This exercise is a perfect example of how much more efficient using a command line interface(CLI) can be.
+It may take more time to remember the commands, but it's certainly quicker than navigating through a graphical user interface(GUI)</p>